-The strategy should be based on pertinent context-specific targets, clear and well-established theories of change, and sound results-based management approaches which ensure the capacity to plan the right interventions where and in the ways that they need to be.
+The strategy should be based on pertinent context-specific targets (including some that are gender-responsive and inclusive of people with disability, ethnic minorities, the elderly, or other marginalized groups), clear and well-established theories of change, and sound results-based management approaches which ensure the capacity to plan the right interventions where and in the ways that they need to be.

-The monitoring and evaluation (M&E) framework and system is an important tool for effective coordination of social protection management and service delivery.
-It should contain a set of core indicators to measure the outcomes and impact of coordination and integration of social protection services at all levels of government.(see MODULE M&E)
+The monitoring and evaluation (M&E) framework and system is an important tool for the effective coordination of social protection management and service delivery.
+It should contain a set of core indicators to measure the outcomes and impact of coordination and integration of social protection services at all levels of government. (see M&E).